 Part D helps cover prescription drug costs.
 Private insurance companies offer these plans as an add-on to original Medicare.

 Finding the best Medicare plan involves choosing a plan that fits all yourmedical and financial needs.

-Traditional Medicare, or original Medicare, consists of Medicare parts A and B. For many Americans, this covers most necessary medical expenses.
-However, traditional Medicare doesn’t cover prescription drugs, vision, dental, or other services.
+Original Medicare consists of Medicare parts A and B. For many Americans, this covers most necessary medical expenses.
+However, original Medicare doesn’t cover prescription drugs, vision, dental, or other services.

 Advantages of original Medicare

 - Cost-effective.
-Most Americans don’t have to pay a monthly premium for Part A. In addition, the monthly premium for Medicare Part B starts as low as $144.60.
+Most Americans don’t have to pay a monthly premium for Part A. In addition, the monthly premium for Medicare Part B starts as low as $148.50 in 2021.
 If you receive Social Security payments, your monthly Medicare costs can be automatically deducted.

 - Provider freedom.
 With original Medicare, you can visit any provider that accepts Medicare, including specialists.
 This means that you may be able to continue seeing your favorite healthcare providers after enrollment.